amalacrino/malacrino-lab/content/home/03_research.md

 weight: 30

 # ...
 Put Your Section Options Here (title etc.) ...
-#title:
+title: Research topics
-subtitle: 'Have a look at the ongoing research in the lab'
+#subtitle: 'Have a look at the ongoing research in the lab'

 content:
   # Choose which content to display in the widget